Opening September 2026: InnerVital Chicago Loop Flagship at 18 N Wabash.Join the opening list

 Why senior-care organizations engage

 Older adults may be interested in supportive care but face cost, transportation, trust, mobility, scheduling, and continuity barriers.
-InnerVital helps organizations build access models that make participation easier and more consistent.
+InnerVital is preparing to help organizations build access models that make participation easier and more consistent once partner approval, staffing, and safety protocols are in place.

-Programs are designed to support comfort, function, sleep, stress regulation, recovery routines, and quality-of-life goals without replacing medical care or making disease-cure claims.
+Programs are built to support comfort, function, sleep, stress regulation, recovery routines, and quality-of-life goals without replacing medical care or making disease-cure claims.

 • Pain and function support